canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-client_tier.md

 ### Downtime Impact

 Client facing applications are the most visible aspect of downtime associated with the system.
-If the client interface is not available the entire sys###tems is considered to be unavailable.
+If the client interface is not available the entire systems is considered to be unavailable.
 In many cases the client interface is also what faces the highest demand as caching strategies in the database and application tier may not be appropriate at the client tier.

 Loss of services will at least be an annoyance, but in some cases could result in the inability for a department to deliver a service to clients.
 If a data ingestion interface is down, then the government is unable to received new data that could impact decisions.
 Similarly, if client interfaces to data delivery are unavailable, external stakeholders are unable to access the information they may rely on to make informed decisions on their end, impacting other levels of government or corporations.